107208579/mqtt2caldav/README.md

 **EVENT :: URL**
-Specifies a Uniform Resource Locator (URL) associated with a calendar event.
+Specifies a link associated with a calendar event.
 ```
 "EVENT_URL"
 ```